intel-analytics/ipex-llm-tutorial/ch_7_Finetune/README.md

 > Currently, only Hugging Face Transformers models are supported running QLoRA finetuning, and BigDL-LLM supports optimizations of any [*HuggingFace transformers*](https://huggingface.co/docs/transformers/index) model on Intel GPUs .

 In Chapter 7, you will go through how to fine-tune a large language model to a text generation task using BigDL-LLM optimizations.
-BigDL-LLM has a comprehensive toolset to help you fine-tune the model, merge the LoRA weights and inference with the fine-tuned model.
+BigDL-LLM has a comprehensive tool-set to help you fine-tune the model, merge the LoRA weights and inference with the fine-tuned model.

 We are going to train with a popular open source model [Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) as an example.

 ## 7.0 Environment Setup

-You could follow the detailed instructions in [Chapter 6](./ch_6_GPU_Acceleration/README.md) #XXX (fix) to set up your environment on Intel GPUs.
+You could follow the detailed instructions in [Chapter 6](../ch_6_GPU_Acceleration/README.md) to set up your environment on Intel GPUs.
 Here are some **necessary** steps to configure your environment properly.

 ### 7.0.1 System Recommendation